rngShard/mean/README.md

 ### Deployment
 For linux-based systems, [PM2](http://pm2.keymetrics.io/) can be nciely used to deploy & monitor node applications as services.
+For Windows-Server, one may consider [NSSM](https://nssm.cc/) to deploy the Node-Executable linked to `server/index.js`.

 ## Credits